-Seniors in the Environmental Studies major may pursue an independent research project in Environmental Studies, under the supervision of a faculty member.
+Seniors in the Environmental Studies or Environmental Science track may pursue an independent research project in Environmental Studies, under the supervision of a faculty member.
 Interested students should prepare a written research proposal and solicit the consent of an instructor to serve as mentor.
 Written permission of the supervising instructor and the Environmental Studies Department Head is required.
 (ATTR: ARTS)